IBM-Cloud/vpc-tutorials/vpc-site2site-vpn/README.md

 source local.env
 terraform init
 terraform apply
-terraform output output; # you can redirect into a file and then open
+terraform output output_summary; # you can redirect into a file and then open
-# follow the instructions in the output
+# follow the instructions in the output_sumary

 # when your are done
 terraform destroy
 ```